 Payments of Stated Interest.
-Qualified stated interest, or QSI, paid on our Notes will generally be taxable to a U.S. holder as ordinary income at the time it is received or accrued, in accordance with such U.S. holder's regular method of accounting for U.S. federal income tax purposes.
+Qualified stated interest, or QSI, paid on the Notes will generally be taxable to a U.S. holder as ordinary income at the time it is received or accrued, in accordance with such U.S. holder's regular method of accounting for U.S. federal income tax purposes.
 In general, interest on a fixed rate note (excluding any amounts attributable to pre-issuance accrued interest as described below) is treated as QSI if it is payable at a single fixed rate and is unconditionally payable in cash or in property (other than our own debt instruments) at least annually.
-In addition, interest on a variable rate debt instrument (excluding any amounts attributable to pre-issuance accrued interest as described below) is treated as QSI if (1) the issue price of the debt instrument does not exceed the original stated principal amount by more than a specified de minimis amount, (2) the debt instrument does not provide for any principal payments that are contingent, (3) the interest compounds or is payable at least annually at current values of (a) one or more qualified floating rates, (b) a single fixed rate and one or more qualified floating rates, (c) a single objective rate, or (d) a single fixed rate and a single objective rate that is a "qualified inverse floating rate", and (4) the interest is unconditionally payable in cash or in property (other than our own debt instruments) at least annually.
-We expect interest on each of our Notes to be unconditionally payable in cash at least annually and either payable at a single fixed rate (on the 5-year fixed rate notes and the 10-year fixed rate notes) or payable at a qualified floating rate on the 5-year floating rate notes that meet the other requirements set out above, and therefore, in each case, to be treated as QSI (excluding any amounts attributable to pre-issuance accrued interest as described below).
+In general, interest on a floating rate note is treated as QSI if (1) the issue price of the floating rate note does not exceed the original stated principal amount by more than a specified de minimis amount, (2) the floating rate note does not provide for any principal payments that are contingent, (3) the interest compounds or is payable at least annually at current values of (a) one or more qualified floating rates, (b) a single fixed rate and one or more qualified floating rates, (c) a single objective rate, or (d) a single fixed rate and a single objective rate that is a "qualified inverse floating rate", and (4) the interest is unconditionally payable in cash or in property (other than our own debt instruments) at least annually.
+We expect interest on each of the Notes to be unconditionally payable in cash at least annually and either payable at a single fixed rate, in the case of the 3-year fixed rate notes, the 5-year fixed rate notes, the 10-year fixed rate notes, and the 20-year fixed rate notes, or payable at a qualified floating rate, in the case of the 3-year floating rate notes and the 5-year floating rate notes, and that the 3-year floating rate notes and the 5-year floating rate notes will each meet the other requirements set out above.
+Therefore, we expect interest on each series of the Notes to be treated as QSI (excluding any amounts attributable to pre-issuance accrued interest described below).

-In addition to QSI on our Notes, a U.S. holder will be required to include in income any additional amounts and any tax withheld from QSI payments notwithstanding that such withheld tax is not in fact received by such U.S. holder.
+In addition to QSI on the Notes, a U.S. holder will be required to include in income any additional amounts and any tax withheld from QSI payments notwithstanding that such withheld tax is not in fact received by such U.S. holder.
 With respect to any tax withheld under Japanese law, a U.S. holder may be entitled to deduct or credit tax withheld at the rate under the Tax Convention, or such other rate as may be applicable, subject to applicable limitations in the Code, including that the choice to deduct foreign taxes must apply to all of the U.S. holder's foreign taxes for a particular year.
-For foreign tax credit limitation purposes, QSI, including Japanese taxes withheld therefrom, if any, and additional amounts paid on our Notes, will be income from sources outside the United States and will, with certain limitations, be treated as "passive category income" or, in the case of certain U.S. holders, "general category income."
+For foreign tax credit limitation purposes, QSI, including Japanese taxes withheld therefrom, if any, and additional amounts paid on the Notes, will be income from sources outside the United States and will, with certain limitations, be treated as "passive category income" or, in the case of certain U.S. holders, "general category income."
 U.S. holders will generally be denied a foreign tax credit for foreign taxes imposed with respect to the Notes where such holder does not meet a minimum holding period requirement during which such holder is not protected from risk of loss.
 The rules governing the foreign tax credit are complex.
 U.S. holders are urged to consult their tax advisors regarding the availability of the foreign tax credit under their particular circumstances.